RoelAdriaans/yaplox/README.md

 poetry show --tree
 ```

-It's possible to add `-D` to hide the development dependencies.
+It's possible to add `--no-dev` to hide the development dependencies.